National Buy a Musical Instrument Day (May 22)

 Links to Resources

-First Act Kids Guitar – A real six-string acoustic sized for young learners, with nylon strings that are gentle on fingers.
-Great first instrument for ages 6+.
+First Act Kids Guitar – a real six-string acoustic sized for young learners with nylon strings that are easier on fingers.
+A good first instrument for ages six and up.

-Kala Learn to Play Ukulele Starter Kit – Includes a soprano ukulele, online lessons, and a tuning app.
-Compact, easy to learn, and perfect for beginners of all ages.
+Kala Learn to Play Ukulele Starter Kit – includes the ukulele, online lessons, and a tuning app.
+Compact, genuinely beginner friendly, and one of the easier instruments to make quick progress on.

 Related Holidays